Primary progressive aphasia

-Primary progressive aphasia (PPA) is a type of neurological syndrome in which language capabilities slowly and progressively become impaired.
-As with other types of aphasia, the symptoms that accompany PPA depend on what parts of the left hemisphere are significantly damaged.
+In neurology, primary progressive aphasia (PPA) is a type of neurological syndrome in which language capabilities slowly and progressively become impaired.
+As with other types of aphasia, the symptoms that accompany PPA depend on what parts of the brain's left hemisphere are significantly damaged.
 However, unlike most other aphasias, PPA results from continuous deterioration in brain tissue, which leads to early symptoms being far less detrimental than later symptoms.

 Those with PPA slowly lose the ability to speak, write, read, and generally comprehend language.
 Eventually, almost every patient becomes mute and completely loses the ability to understand both written and spoken language.
 Although it was first described as solely impairment of language capabilities while other mental functions remain intact, it is now recognized that many, if not most of those with PPA experience impairment of memory, short-term memory formation and loss of executive functions.

 It was first described as a distinct syndrome by M. Marsel Mesulam in 1982.
-Primary progressive aphasias have a clinical and pathological overlap with the frontotemporal lobar degeneration (FTLD) spectrum of disorders and Alzheimer's disease.
-However, PPA is not considered synonymous to Alzheimer's disease due to the fact that, unlike those affected by Alzheimer's disease, those with PPA are generally able to maintain the ability to care for themselves, remain employed, and pursue interests and hobbies.
-Moreover, in diseases such as Alzheimer's disease, Pick's disease, and Creutzfeldt-Jakob disease, progressive deterioration of comprehension and production of language is just one of the many possible types of mental deterioration, such as the progressive decline of memory, motor skills, reasoning, awareness, and visuospatial skills.
+PPAs have a clinical and pathological overlap with the frontotemporal lobar degeneration spectrum of disorders and Alzheimer's disease.
+Unlike those affected by Alzheimer's, people with PPA are generally able to maintain self-sufficiency.

 Causes

-Currently, the specific causes for PPA and other degenerative brain disease similar to PPA are unknown.
+Currently, the specific causes for PPA and other degenerative brain disease similar to PPA are viewed as idiopathic (unknown).
 Autopsies have revealed a variety of brain abnormalities in people who had PPA.
-These autopsies, as well as imaging techniques such as CT scans, MRI, EEG, single photon emission computed tomography (SPECT), and positron emission tomography (PET), have generally revealed abnormalities to be almost exclusively in the left hemisphere.
+These autopsies, as well as imaging techniques such as CT scans, MRI, EEG, single photon emission computed tomography, and positron emission tomography, have generally revealed abnormalities to be almost exclusively in the left hemisphere.